Cosmological Parallax--Distance Formula: INTRODUCTION

-The cosmological parallax--distance formulation is available in text-books on cosmology (Weinberg 1972; Peacock 1999), review articles (von Hoerner 1974) or reference books (Lang 1980), with expressions for the different world models given there.
-Here we show that a subtle correction is required in the standard formulation found in the contemporary literature.
+The cosmological parallax--distance formulation is available in text-books on cosmology (Weinberg 1972; Peacock 1999), reference books (Lang 1980), or review articles (von Hoerner 1974) with expressions for the different world models given there.
+There is a subtle correction required in the standard formulation found in the above references.
 The correction stems from the fact that the physical dimensions of a gravitationally bound system like that of the solar system (or for that matter even of larger systems like that of a galaxy), do not change with the cosmological expansion of the universe.
-Therefore two ends of a baseline, used by the observer for parallax measurements, do not partake in the free-fall-like motion of the cosmic fluid and thus cannot be considered to form a set of co-moving co-ordinates, contrary to what seems to have been implicitly assumed in the standard text-book derivations of the parallax distance formula.
-The correction can be very large (a factor of three or even more) at large redshifts.
-In any case, irrespective of the amount of corrections involved, it is imperative to have formulae bereft of any shortcomings.
-In the next section we shall briefly review the formulation given in the literature and in the section following that, we spell out the required corrections.
+Therefore two ends of a baseline, used by the observer for parallax measurements, do not partake in the free-fall-like motion of the cosmic fluid and thus cannot be considered to form a set of comoving coordinates, contrary to what seems to have been implicitly assumed in the standard text-book derivations of the parallax--distance formula.
+The required correction has been pointed out in a number of papers (Novikov 1977; Kardash\"ev 1986; Rosquist 1988; R\"as\"anen 2014) showing how to make the correction needed in the parallax formula for the Friedmann-Robertson-Walker (FRW) world models.

+That the correction could be substantial (specially for large cosmological distances) can be seen from the following.
+Let us take the simple case of a Euclidean geometry.
+A baseline of length $b$ will subtend an angle $\Psi$ at a distance $d$ in a direction normal to the baseline as,

+Let us introduce expansion of the universe.
+Because the baseline does not expand along with the underlying cosmic substratum, the two comoving coordinates at the locations of the baseline ends will have a relative expansion speed $v=H_{\rm o} b$ with respect to the rigid baseline.
+Due to this, two observers comoving with the substratum, because of the relative motion, will have a stellar aberration, $\delta \approx b H_{\rm o}/c$.
+This will reduce the value of the parallax angle calculated otherwise and then the parallax angle inferred by the comoving observers will be,

+As we see that the factor $H_{\rm o}d/c$ within the parentheses could be substantial for $d$ that is of the order of $c/H_{\rm o}$, (cosmological distances!), and the parallax angle could be only a fraction of what calculated otherwise.

+Here we shall derive the parallax distance in an alternate, closed form (as a function of redshift) for FRW world models, for $\Lambda=0$ cosmologies.
+This alternate form is especially convenient for computing the parallax distance in the limiting case of the deceleration parameter and/or redshift.
+We shall also show how the parallax distance can be calculated for the more modern $\Omega_\Lambda \neq 0$ cosmologies, demonstrating for some representing cases.
+First we shall in the next section briefly review the formulation given in the literature and in the section following that, we spell out the required correction.
+As we will show the correction can be very large (a factor of three or even more) at large redshifts.